 Welcome to Willow Class

-Our topics this year are all based on the main theme of 'Chocomania'
+Our topics this year are all based on the main theme of 'Wonders of the World'.

 Remember to keep checking the parent app and text messages for important dates and information and if you want to check any letters that have been emailed you will also find them on this website.

 Children continue to receive weekly spellings every Monday ready for a test every Friday; so remember to have all homework learnt and completed by Fridays and use your weekends to READ, READ and READ!
 Remember children in year 6 are expected to read either to someone or independently as often as possible, this has become even more important now as there is so much emphasis in this new curriculum on vocabulary development, so remember to encourage your child to ask you about any new vocabulary they come across.
-Don’t forget all of the children have their Bug Club accounts which are always being updated with new books, so keep reading those books and collecting the bug club rewards.
 In English and Mathematics children continue to gain independence in their learning by taking ownership of what they need to do to improve, setting their own targets and making appropriate choices when necessary about the work they do in class.